You may need a new car if yours breaks down and is too expensive to repair. But what are your options if you are in a DMP?

 Having said that there are some car finance companies who specialise in working with people with poor credit ratings such as Money Barn.
 It is possible that you will be able to get a loan from one of them.

-Before taking a new car loan you need to make sure you can still afford your Plan payments.
-Test this by updating your living expenses budget with the proposed car payment.
-See how your disposable income will be affected.
+Make sure you can still afford your Plan payments.
+Test this re-calculating your disposable income with the proposed car payment.

 Reduce your DMP payments to pay for a Car